Hello Kitty: Roller Rescue

-Hello Kitty: Roller Rescue (ハローキティのピコピコ大作戦, Harō Kiti no Pikopiko Daisakusen) is a 2005 action-adventure-racing video game developed by XPEC Entertainment for the PlayStation 2, GameCube, Xbox, and Windows.
+Hello Kitty: Roller Rescue (ハローキティのピコピコ大作戦, Harō Kiti no Pikopiko Daisakusen) is a 2005 action-adventure video game developed by XPEC Entertainment for the PlayStation 2, GameCube, Xbox, and Windows.
 The game features Hello Kitty and other Sanrio characters.

-Hello Kitty Crystal Edition
+Gameplay

+Console bundle

 A Hello Kitty Crystal Xbox was released with Sanrio in Singapore, to commemorate the release of the game on the Xbox.
 The special edition console was translucent with a pink and orange Hello Kitty picture covering the X on top of the case.
-A limited production run of 550 units was sold at a retail price of S$99 (US$61), if you purchased certain selected Samsung LCD TVs during a promotion.
+A limited production run of 550 units was sold at a retail price of S$99 (US$61), if one purchased certain selected Samsung LCD TVs during a promotion.
 Included with the Hello Kitty Crystal console was a matching Crystal Controller S and a copy of Hello Kitty Mission Rescue.

 Reception

 The game received mixed reviews from critics.
 It holds a 64% rating on Metacritic.
-IGN rated the game 6 of 10 calling it just "Okay".
+IGN rated the game 6 of 10, calling it just "Okay".
+Nintendo Official Magazine gave it a score of 68%, saying there was "nothing particularly outstanding about it".